 Once awarded, the candidate must:

-- Each department may submit one (1) candidate to GPS
+- Each academic unit may submit one (1) candidate to Graduate and Postdoctoral Studies (GPS).

-- Following an internal pre-selection trial, McGill may submit one (1) application to the Board of MCFR as the final candidate.
+- Following an internal pre-selection screening, McGill may submit one (1) application to the Board of MCFR as the final candidate.

 To qualify, candidates for the scholarship must submit a complete application package containing the following documents: